unidict/udx/README.md

 ## Use Cases

-- **Standalone Dictionary Files** — Create self-contained dictionary files with embedded data and indexing.
+- **Standalone Dictionary** — Create self-contained dictionary files with embedded data and indexing.
 Multi-database support enables storing dictionary definitions enriched with images, audio, and other multimedia content in a single file.
-- **Indexing Engine** — Provide fast custom B+ tree indexing for dictionaries in various formats (XML, DSL, MDict, etc.)
+- **Indexing Engine** — Provide fast custom B+ tree indexing for existing dictionaries in various formats.

 ## Building

 ### Prerequisites

 - C compiler with C11 support
-- zlib library
+- zlib library 1.2.12+
-- CMake (recommended) or direct compilation
+- CMake 3.14+ or direct compilation

 ### Install Dependencies